Beekeeper

-A beekeeper is a person who keeps honey bees.
+A beekeeper is a person who keeps honey bees, a profession known as beekeeping.

-Beekeepers are also called honey farmers, apiarists, or less commonly, apiculturists (both from the Latin apis, bee; cf. apiary).
 The term beekeeper refers to a person who keeps honey bees in beehives, boxes, or other receptacles.
 The beekeeper does not control the creatures.
 The beekeeper owns the hives or boxes and associated equipment.
 The bees are free to forage or leave (swarm) as they desire.
-Bees usually return to the beekeeper's hive as the hive presents a clean, dark, sheltered home.
+Bees usually return to the beekeeper's hive as it presents a clean, dark, sheltered home.

+Beekeepers are also called honey farmers, apiarists, or less commonly, apiculturists (both from the Latin apis, bee; cf. apiary).

 Purposes of beekeeping

 Value of honey bees

 Honey bees produce commodities such as honey, beeswax, pollen, propolis, and royal jelly.
-Some beekeepers also raise queens and other bees to sell to other farmers, and to satisfy scientific curiosity.
+Some beekeepers also raise queens and other bees to sell to various farmers, and to satisfy scientific curiosity.
 Beekeepers also use honeybees to provide pollination services to fruit and vegetable growers.
 Many people keep bees as a hobby.
-Others do it for income either as a sideline to other work or as a commercial operator.
+Others do it for income either as a sideline to their main work or as a commercial operator.
 These factors affect the number of colonies maintained by the beekeeper.

 Commodity

 Beekeepers may produce commodities (farm products) for sale.
 Honey is the most valuable commodity sold by beekeepers.
 Honey-producer beekeepers try to maintain maximum-strength colonies of bees in areas with dense nectar sources.
 They produce and sell liquified honey and sometimes honeycombs.
-Beekeepers may sell their commodities retail, as self-brokers, or through commercial packers and distributors.
+Beekeepers may sell their commodities in retail, as self-brokers, or through commercial packers and distributors.
 Beeswax, pollen, royal jelly, and propolis may also be significant revenue generators.
 Taiwanese beekeepers, for example, export tonnes of royal jelly, the high-nutrition food supplement fed to queen honeybees.
-Modern beekeepers seldom keep honeybees exclusively for beeswax production.
+Modern beekeepers rarely keep honeybees exclusively for beeswax production.
 Beeswax is harvested along with honey and rectified for sale.